ZexinChen/AlphaTracker/Manual/Tracking.md

 ### Download weights

-Download files from google drive and place them in specific locations by copy-pasting the following into the Anaconda Prompt:
+Download files from google drive and place them in specific locations by copy-pasting the following into the terminal window:
 ```bash
 conda activate alphatracker
 cd ./Tracking/AlphaTracker/